 Data Collection

 Informational letters and follow-up letters were composed in compliance with the American College of Education's Institutional Review Board (IRB) procedures.
 Once consent was obtained and approval granted, a summary of the purpose and participation requirements of the study and consent forms were provided to the participants (see Appendix G for the consent form and Appendix H for the permission letter).
-Data was collected from 62 participants over six (January 2024 – March 2024) weeks using on-line surveys.
+Data were collected from 62 participants over six (January 2024 – March 2024) weeks using on-line surveys.
 A confidential code and link took participants to surveymonkey.com.
 On-line surveys helped maintain data collection validity and reliability and were ecologically friendly (Dewaele, 2018).

 The data collection method, surveys, provided information for correlational examination with minimal risk to participants.
 Participants did not complete the surveys anonymously to ensure that data from each survey was properly correlated.
 During the study, participants remained confidential.
 Participants' names were not revealed.
 Instruments used in the study were submitted to the IRB for review and approval.